 You'll also find a variety of reasonably priced, western-style hotels in the national parks.
 These hotels are often referred to as "business hotels" in Japan, but non-businesspeople can take advantage of their budget-friendly prices, too.
 Westerners may be surprised at how compact the rooms are, but they are well-designed and equipped with everything you need for a pleasant stay.

 If you'd prefer a Japanese-style experience, consider a stay at a traditional minshuku guesthouse or a ryokan inn.
 Homey minshuku offer private or shared tatami-mat rooms with futon beds on the floor.
 Restrooms and sinks are typically shared, and you bathe in a gender-separated communal area with showers and a large bath.
 Ryokan offer a more luxurious experience compared to typically family-run minshuku.
 The rooms tend to be larger, and you can opt to pay more for a private bathroom.
 Both minshuku and ryokan usually offer rates with meals, making them a great opportunity to try authentic Japanese cuisine.
-Meals typically include a seasonal and/or regional main dish and other small side-dishes, as well as white rice, soup, and pickles.
+Meals typically include a seasonal and/or regional main dish and other small side-dishes, as well as white rice, soup and pickles.

 You can find luxury hotels in many national parks.
-These hotels typically offer room sizes closer to those in western countries; a variety of Japanese and foreign food options; and facilities such as spas, natural hot springs, and concierge desks.
+These hotels typically offer room sizes closer to those in western countries, a variety of Japanese and foreign food options, and facilities such as spas, natural hot springs and concierge desks.

 Keep an eye out for accommodations that offer special activities and services customized for a particular national park.
 These can include shuttles to trailheads, beachside locations and guided hikes, as well as ski resorts with convenient access to the slopes.
 Some accommodation facilities even provide clothing- and gear-rental for local activities.
-Such services can add an extra layer of enjoyment to a national park visit.
+Such services can add an extra dimension of enjoyment to a national park visit.